ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ### DHCP

-The Kea API [config-test](https://kea.readthedocs.io/en/kea-1.6.2/api.html#ref-config-test) command is used to validate the configuration file.
+The Kea API [config-test](https://kea.readthedocs.io/en/kea-1.8.2/api.html?#config-test) command is used to validate the configuration file before publishing to S3.

+Grafana alarms, in the [IMA platform](https://github.com/ministryofjustice/staff-infrastructure-monitoring-config), are configured to go off in this situation.
+The specific metrics that are being monitored to make this visible are:

+- Unhealthy host count
+- Running task count
+- Kea error count

-#### DNS
+### DNS

 Bind verifies the configuration using the [named-checkconf](https://bind9.readthedocs.io/en/v9_16_8/configuration.html) command.

 While these tools have proven to be reliable, if any configuration error was to get through, it could lead to the new instance of the server failing to boot.

-Grafana alarms are configured to go off in this situation.
+Grafana alarms, in the [IMA platform](https://github.com/ministryofjustice/staff-infrastructure-monitoring-config), are configured to go off in this situation.
 The specific metrics that are being monitored to make this visible are:

-1. Unhealthy host count
+- Unhealthy host count
-2. Running task count
+- Running task count

 Either of these alarms going off could indicate a bad configuration file was published.